Does your Lead-to-Order process produce repeatable, scalable revenue?

 Prioritised Architecture Roadmap

-Your L2O Index score, gap analysis, architectural findings, roadmap, and CRM configuration specification delivered as a narrated video.
-Watch it when you want.
+Your L2O Index score, gap analysis, architectural findings, roadmap and AI readiness position delivered as a narrated video.
+Watch it on your own time.
 Share it with your leadership team.
 Take it to the board.
-Or use it to build the internal case for change.
+Use it to brief your CRM implementation partner before the next configuration decision — or your AI vendor before the next deployment begins.

-The L2O Index measures your revenue architecture across six dimensions that span the full Lead-to-Order lifecycle.
-Each dimension is rated 0–4.
-Most companies we assess score below 2 in at least three.
+The L2O Index scores your revenue architecture across six dimensions spanning the full lead-to-order lifecycle.
+Each is rated 0–4.
+Most companies we assess score below 2 in at least three — and those scores directly predict where CRM adoption will break down and where AI investment will underdeliver.

 -